Germany Stands By Pakistan In Its Fight Against COVID-19: Envoy - UrduPoint

 Germany Stands By Pakistan In Its Fight Against COVID-19: Envoy

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Jul, 2020 ) :German Ambassador Bernhard Schlagheck on Friday said Germany stood by Pakistan in its fight against the deadly coronavirus.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jul, 2020 ) :German Ambassador Bernhard Schlagheck on has said that the Germany stood by Pakistan in its fight against the deadly coronavirus.

 Appreciating the government's efforts to contain the spread of COVID-19 pandemic, Bernhard told APP that the German Red Cross had helped the Pakistan Red Cross set up a corona awareness helpline and an isolation center in Karachi.